New students

 You don't need a fancy bike, but you should invest in a good bike lock.

-Make sure that the bike is safe to ride and update yourself on the traffic rules.
-Be aware that, by law, you need
+Make sure the bike is safe to ride and familiarise yourself with the rules of the road.
+Be aware that the law requires you to have a working:

-- a white light on the front of your bike
+- white light on the front of your bike

-- a red light on the back of your bike, and
+- red light at the rear of your bike, and

 The easiest way to buy tickets is through the Skånetrafiken app, where you will also find current train and bus schedules.
 With the app, you can get separate tickets for occasional travels (single or 24-hour) or buy a monthly ticket.